R\'enyi divergence-based uniformity guarantees for $k$-universal hash functions: Introduction

 \emph{Our results.} Motivated by these works, in this paper we prove a version of the LHL that relies on higher-order \Renyi divergences, offering stronger uniformity guarantees.
 We are not the first to report results of this kind.
 For instance, the authors of \cite{hayashi2016equivocations} derived uniformity guarantees based on $\alpha$-\Renyi divergence for $\alpha \in [0,2]$, using $2$-universal hash functions.
-At the same time, they had to qualify their results by assuming a {\em memoryless} source and limiting themselves to the asymptotic setting.
+Generalizing these results, we derive uniformity guarantees for the entire range of order values $\alpha\in [2,\infty]$ in the form of one-shot estimates.

-To obtain stronger uniformity guarantees for unstructured sources, we study a class of hash functions which we call $k^*$-universal $(k \geq 2)$.
+To obtain stronger uniformity guarantees for arbitrary sources, we study a class of hash functions which we call $k^*$-universal $(k \geq 2)$.
 A hash family is called $k^*$-universal if it is $l$-universal \cite{carter1977universal} for every $l \in \{2, \dots, k\}$, meaning that for any $l$-tuple of distinct inputs, the collision probabilities are low.
 The most common case is $k = 2$, where $2$-universality and $2^*$-universality are equivalent.
 In this case, the corresponding mappings are called simply {\em universal hash functions}, omitting the reference to $k$.
 We will follow this convention in our paper.

 As our main result (Theorems~\ref{thm: main 0},~\ref{thm: main2}), we show that using $k^*$-universal hash functions, it is possible to extract nearly $H_{\alpha}(X)$ random bits from the source $X$ where the distilled output is required to be approximately uniform in terms of the $\alpha$-\Renyi divergence with $\alpha \in (1, k]$.
 Additionally, we obtain uniformity guarantees based on conditional $\alpha$-\Renyi divergence for the case $\alpha > k$, which reduces the dependence between the hash values and the random seed.
 When $\alpha = \infty,$ this provides explicit bounds for approximating uniformity under the conditional $\infty$-\Renyi divergence, offering strong guarantees for uniformity in cryptographic applications.
-Specializing our results from general $k$ to the traditional case of $k=2$, we also establish stronger security guarantees compared to previous works.
-We briefly mentioned the earlier results above, and add more details in the discussion after Theorem \ref{thm: side LHL (1,2]} below.

 Finally, we extend our version of the LHL lemma to account for side information.
 Suppose we aim to convert a weak source $X$ into a nearly uniform distribution, while the adversary has access to a correlated random variable $Z$.
 Our goal is to distill uniform random bits that are almost independent of $Z$, accomplishing the privacy amplification task.
 We show that even in this case, it is possible to provide strong uniformity and independence guarantees.
 The proofs in this case follow the unconditional LHL and other theorems, replacing the \Renyi entropy by its conditional version $H_{\alpha}(X|Z)$ as the randomness measure.